 Susan Graham, Beautiful Ohio at Lux Art Institute, Glazed porcelain, 2012

-As a young girl, Susan Graham thought everyone graduating high school went to work for General Motors.
 It seemed to be a tradition in her hometown of Dayton Ohio.
 True to this theme, Graham did grow up to work on General Motors cars, just smaller and more artistic versions.
-In Beautiful Ohio, she created a tiny highway that merged the Ohio auto industry with sugared mastery.
+In her installation Beautiful Ohio, she created a tiny highway that merged the Ohio auto industry with sugared mastery.

 Known for her work that blends the rugged masculinity of General Motors cars with the graceful beauty of white porcelain, Graham challenges traditional gender roles and stereotypes.
-The artistic style of almost a lace-like pattern, turning General Motors Cars, often a symbol of sturdiness, grime, and gasoline into ethereal objects.
+The artistic style of a lace-like pattern, turning General Motors Cars, often a symbol of sturdiness, grime, and gasoline into ethereal objects.

 Susan Graham, Beautiful Ohio at Lux Art Institute, Glazed porcelain, 2012